tonethar/IGME-235-Shared/tutorial/web-apps-6.md

 # 6 - JavaScript Events

-***(This chapter has not yet been adapted to the new 235 course style.
-The questions and exercises haven't been converted to Study Quizzes, In-Class Exercises, and Homeworks, but you may feel free to look it over and see what may be coming.)***
+***(This chapter has not yet been fully adapted to the new 235 course style.
+The exercises haven't been converted to In-Class Exercises, and Homeworks, but you may feel free to look it over and see what may be coming.)***

 ## Overview
 DOM events are sent to let our code know that interesting things have happened - for example "the page loaded", "the button was clicked", "the file started to download", "the select value changed" - you can see a complete list of DOM events here: